ridgeworks/clpBNR/README.md

 # CLP(BNR)
 This repository is a re-implementation of CLP(BNR) in Prolog and packaged as an SWI-Prolog module.
 The original implementation was a component of BNR Prolog (.ca 1988-1996) on Apple Macintosh and Unix that has been lost (at least to the original implementors) so this is an attempt to capture the design and provide a platform for executing the numerous examples found in the [literature][bnrpp].
 As it is constrained by the host environment (SWI-Prolog) it can't be 100% compliant with the original implementation(s), but required changes should be minimal.

 In the process of recreating this version of CLP(BNR) subsequent work in relational interval arithmetic has been used, in particular [Efficient Implementation of Interval Arithmetic Narrowing Using IEEE Arithmetic][ia1] and [Interval Arithmetic: from Principles to Implementation][ia2].
 In addition, there is at least one comparable system [CLIP][clip] that is targeted at GNU Prolog, ([download CLIP][cldl]).
 While earlier implementations typically use a low level  of the relational arithmetic primitives, advances in computing technology enable this Prolog version of CLP(BNR) to achieve acceptable performance while maintaining a certain degree of platform independence (addressed by SWI-Prolog) and facilitating experimentation (no "building" required).
-[SWI-Prolog][swip] was used due it's long history (.ca 1987) as free, open-source software and for supporting `freeze` which is a key mechanism in implementing constrained logic variables.
+[SWI-Prolog][swip] was used due it's long history (.ca 1987) as free, open-source software and for supporting attributed variables (`freeze` in previous versions of this repository) which is a key mechanism in implementing constrained logic variables.

 ## A Brief Introduction

-An interval in CLP(BNR) is a logic variable representing a set of real numbers between (and including) a numeric lower bound and upper bound.
+An interval in CLP(BNR) is a logic variable representing a closed set of real numbers between (and including) a numeric lower bound and upper bound.
 Intervals are declared using the `::` infix operator, e.g.,

 	?- X::real, [A,B]::real(0,1).
 	X = _2820::real(-1.7976931348623157e+308,1.7976931348623157e+308),
-	A = _2926::real(0.0,1.0),
+	A = _2926::real(0,1),
-	B = _3032::real(0.0,1.0).
+	B = _3032::real(0,1).

 Intervals are output by the Prolog listener in declaration form with the original variable name replaced with internal variable representation (the "frozen" logic variable).
 The current bounds values are arguments in a term whose functor is the type, e.g., `real` in the above example.
 Note that if bounds are not specified, the defaults are large, but finite, platform dependent values.
 The infinities (`inf` and `-inf`) are supported but must be specified in the declaration.